uts/reporta/README.md

 * `title` - set a custom title for the colum.
 Defaults to the column name
 * `data_chain` - provide a chain of methods to call in order to fetch the data.
-* `classes` - these classes will be applied to the column to allow for custom styling or Javascript hooks.
+* `class_names` - these classes will be applied to the column to allow for custom styling or Javascript hooks.

 #### Views